brahmwg/Bottlenecks_MDS_Capstone/mds_documentation/proposal.md

 - Week 4: Prioritize survival ananlysis model and coding.
 Review the outmigration and survival analysis model. <br>
 - Week 5: Pipeline for survival analysis using original data in place of simulation data. <br>
 - Week 6: Continue working on inferences for the survival analysis. <br>
-- Week 7: Finalize the models and review them with the stakeholders. <br>
+- Week 7: Finalize the models and review them with the stakeholders.
+If we have time left, work on stretch goals.<br>

 ## Works Cited
 - Cormack, R. M. ‘Estimates of Survival from the Sighting of Marked Animals’.
 Biometrika, vol. 51, no. 3/4, JSTOR, Dec.
 1964, p.
 429, https://doi.org10.2307/2334149.